Mental Illness

 • Self Help for those who gamble

-• Self-Help for family and Friends
+• Self-Help for family and friends

 Substance use disorders are characterized by the recurrent use of alcohol/drugs in ways that cause clinically significant impairment.
 People who have substance use disorders often experience cravings for a particular substance, followed by persistent compulsions to use.
 These behaviours can have several harmful effects on the physical, emotional, and social health of the individual.
 To learn more about substance use disorders and addiction, signs and symptoms, and diagnosis and treatment, please visit CAMH’s web index on addiction.